NicolasRichard1997/Puppet_IT-Automation_Docker_Demo/README.md

 1. **Fetching Docker Images:**

-  It is possible to either generate the Puppet Agent and Puppet Server images from this repository or to pull them from DockerHub

-  To generate the images locally, go into each of the Agent and Server folders and build the images:
+  To generate the Docker images locally, go into each of the Agent and Server folders and build the images:

   ```bash
   cd Agent && docker build -t puppet-agent .